Ed94/gencpp/Readme.md

 Code parse_defines() can emit a custom code AST with Macro_Constant type.

 Another would be getting preprocessor or template metaprogramming Codes from Unreal Engine definitions, etc.

-## Why

-Macros in c/c++ are usually painful to debug, and templates can be unless your on a monsterous IDE (and even then fail often).

-Templates also have a heavy cost to compile-times due to their recursive nature of expansion if complex code is getting generated, or if heavy type checking system is used (assertsion require expansion, etc).

-Unfortunately most programming langauges opt the approach of internally processing the generated code immediately within the AST or not expose it to the user in a nice way to even introspect as a text file.

-Stage metaprogramming doesn't have this problem, since its entire purpose is to create those generated files that the final program will reference instead.

-This is technically what the macro preprocessor does in a basic form, however a proper metaprogram for generation is easier to deal with for more complex generation.

-The drawback naturally is generation functions, at face value, are harder to grasp than something following a template pattern (for simple generation).
-This drawback becomes less valid the more complex the code generation becomes.

-Thus a rule of thumb is if its a simple definition you can get away with just the preprocessor `#define`, or if the templates being used don't break the debugger or your compile times, this is most likely not needed.

-However, if:

-* Compile time complexity becomes large.
-* You enjoy actually *seeing* the generated code instead of just the error symbols or the pdb symbols.
-* You value your debugging expereince, and would like to debug your metaprogram, without having to step through the debug version of the compiler (if you even can)
-* Want to roll your own reflection system
-* Want to maintain a series of libraries for internal use, but don't want to deal with manual merging as often when they update.
-* Want to create tailored headers for your code or for your libraries since you usually don't need the majority of the code within them.
-* You just dislike metaprogramming with template expansion

-Then this might help you boostrap a toolset todo so.

 # TODO